leomoon-studios/leomoon-textcounter/README.md

   - And the most important feature, GPL

 ## Donations
 The speed of future development of this plugin depends on community donations.
 If you use this plugin, please consider donating.
 Any amount will help and 100% of donations will go towards development of this plugin.
-You can donate using "[THIS LINK](https://www.paypal.me/aminpersia)".
+You can donate using [THIS LINK](https://www.paypal.me/aminpersia).

 ## Funded by
   - LeoMoon Studios